Polio Vaccine Pioneer Jonas Salk Dead at 80

 Salk won many awards, but many scientists considered his contribution overrated.
 The only Nobel Prize for polio research went to Harvard virologist John Enders and colleagues who made vaccine development possible by showing the polio virus could be grown in culture.

 Salk’s work ``was pure kitchen chemistry,″ longtime rival Sabin said in 1990. ``Salk didn’t discover anything.″

 Salk blamed professional jealousy for criticism, saying, ``Albert Sabin was out for me from the very beginning.″

 In a statement released after Sabin’s death in 1993, Salk was more conciliatory.
 He called Sabin’s passing ``a great loss,″ saying, ``The effect of his contributions toward the control of polio will endure long in the future.″

 Many experts favor Sabin’s vaccine, saying it is more effective at providing lifelong immunity and also spreads immunity to contacts of vaccinated people.
 Yet it carries a minute risk of causing polio, and produces the only known U.S. polio cases today.

 Salk said his vaccine was safer.
 But only weeks after it was declared effective, officials discovered one manufacturer produced some vaccine tainted by live polio virus that infected 204 people, paralyzing three-quarters and killing 11.
 The government ordered manufacturers to filter the vaccine, a step Salk said reduced its effectiveness.

-Salk is survived by his wife and sons, Peter, Jonathon and Darrell.
+He is survived by his wife and three sons, Peter, Jonathon and Darrell.